christian-bromann/awesome-selenium/readme.md

 - [CasperBox IDE](http://ide.casperbox.com) - Simple online IDE for writing and running CasperJS scripts directly in the browser (built on top of CasperBox API).

+### Desktop Tools
+- [SWD Page Recorder](https://github.com/dzharii/swd-recorder) - Windows Desktop application that makes it easy to create, test and debug new Selenium Webdriver PageObject classes.
+It works with C#, Java, Python and Ruby out of the box and you may add own code generation templates.

 ### Cloud Services

 - [Sauce Labs](https://saucelabs.com) - Cross browser testing made awesome.
 Selenium testing, mobile testing, JS unit testing on 300+ OS/browser platforms.
 Get started for free.